Common yacht and motorboat claims and how to prevent them

 1. Collisions

 We know accidents can happen.
-Collisions with a third party, or other hazards such as harbour walls, piers, buoys or underwater debris can be due to a number of reasons.
+Collisions with a third party, or other hazards such as harbour walls, piers, buoys, or underwater debris can be due to a number of reasons.
 Whether it’s during the heat of racing, or simply from a misjudged turning or a mistimed manoeuvre, a result of the boat moving too fast, or just a lapse in concentration.

 These mistakes can often be made worse during the summer months when boat traffic and marina occupation is higher.
 Weather conditions can also be a contributing factor to collisions with third parties, from a freak gust of wind to stormy conditions.

-• Ensure you have a thorough understanding of your vessel and marine navigation rules, including the International Regulations for Preventing Collisions at Sea (COLREGs).
+Stay alert and be mindful of other boats at all times.
+Ensure you have a thorough understanding of your vessel and marine navigation rules, including the International Regulations for Preventing Collisions at Sea or COLREGs.

-• Pay attention to any speed limits and sail at a safe speed that allows you time to react to other vessels or objects.
+Pay attention to any speed limits and sail at a safe speed that allows you time to react to other vessels or objects.
+Ensure your engine and all equipment onboard is properly maintained to avoid engine failure during crucial manoeuvres.

-• If racing, have a thorough understanding of the Racing Rules of Sailing (RRS) and manoeuvres you can make.
+If racing, have a thorough understanding of the Racing Rules of Sailing (RRS) and manoeuvres you can make.
+Lastly, be extremely vigilant when sailing near or in shipping lanes and try to remain visible at all times, especially if sailing at dawn or dusk.

 2. Storm damage

-Storm damage isn’t just caused by hurricanes and typhoons, the storms we experience here in the UK can still do considerable damage to boats, especially if your boat is left out in the open.
+Storm damage isn’t just caused by hurricanes and typhoons.
+The storms we experience here in the UK can still do considerable damage to boats, especially if your boat is left out in the open.
+In recent years, storm Arwen caused havoc across marinas and coastal communities, with varying degrees of damage reported by boat owners.

-• If your boat is in a vulnerable location, move it to a safer mooring or marina if given enough notice.
+If your boat is stored ashore in a cradle, make sure it’s fit for purpose.
+Alternatively, if your boat is in a vulnerable location, move it to a safer mooring or marina if given enough notice.

-• Roller furling foresails are particularly at risk of being damaged during storm conditions.
+Always make sure you remove anything the wind can get hold of, such as sails, dodgers, and canopies.
+Roller furling foresails are particularly at risk of being damaged during storm conditions.
 Where possible you should remove these during winter months.

-• Use strong, thick, mooring lines and tie your vessel to as many points as possible, ensuring mooring lines and cleats are in good order.
+Use strong, thick, mooring lines and tie your vessel to as many points as possible, ensuring mooring lines and cleats are in good order.
+Use additional fenders to protect your boat from bumps and knocks from other boats or the pontoon you are moored against.

-• Close and lock all hatches, portholes and windows, shutting all seacocks except the cockpit drain seacocks.
+Close and lock all hatches, portholes, and windows, shutting all seacocks except the cockpit drain seacocks.

 3. Striking an underwater object